 How YouTeam Tech Talent Marketplace Can Help You Avoid Risks

 All of the above issues and risks can make you think twice before you decide upon outsourcing software development to Eastern Europe.
 However, there is a universal solution that can help you prevent those issues and make outsourcing to Eastern Europe easier and more reliable.
 YouTeam tech talent marketplace is a platform where you can find the pre-vetted tech talents at a reasonable price and in a risk-free manner.
+YouTeam leverages a dynamic talent pool of 20,000+ vetted software developers from different parts of the world including Eastern European countries.
+Moreover, we can offer IT professionals with expertise in almost all existing programming languages and with experience in booming industries, such as eCommerce, telecom, fintech, healthcare, and others.
 Let’s see how YouTeam can help you solve the issues that we have just described.

 Issue # 1: Low-Quality Code

-YouTeam Solution: Strict pre-vetting of the developers and dev shops
+YouTeam Solution: Strict pre-vetting of software engineers and web and app development shops

 We at YouTeam do not accept any low-quality code and do our best to ensure that this will never happen.
-Here’s how we select the vendors to work with us:
+Here’s how we select software development companies to work with us: